Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

-In Tables~\ref{table:Green Function}, \ref{table:HK_ghwt}, and \ref{table:HK_ghwt10}, we report the performance of the factorizations and the corresponding kernel applications for \( \nu = 0, 1, \) and \( 10 \), respectively, across varying sample sizes \( N \).
+\textit{Kernel Factorization} For both setup, we apply Algorithm~\ref{alg:compression} to factorize the corresponding kernel.
+For \texttt{\texttt{Butterfly}} factorization, we start the skeletonization process at the finest level \( \ell \) of the tree \( T_X \) such that the maximum number of columns per block satisfies \( \max_k |V_k^\ell| \leq 64 \).
+The precision of each \texttt{ID} is fixed at \( \varepsilon = 10^{-11} \) for all values of \( \nu \).
+For the \texttt{eGHWT}-based factorization, the threshold is set to \( \varepsilon = 10^{-4} \) for both of the potential operator and the acoustic wave kernels.
+In Tables~\ref{table:Green Function} and \ref{table:HK_ghwt}, we report the performance of the factorizations and the corresponding kernel applications across varying sample sizes \( N \).
 For both factorization approaches, our geometry-adaptive method achieves significantly better compression performance on the reorganized matrix compared to the unorganized input.
-As \( N \) increases, both methods produce compressed representations with lower memory usage than the full kernel matrix.
-The butterfly factorization provides high-precision approximation while maintaining both memory usage and application complexity on the order of \( O(N \log N) \).
-Since the kernels considered are relatively smooth compared to the Fourier case, the eGHWT factorization is particularly effective at capturing their structure using localized, data-adaptive wavelet-like bases.
-Under fixed precision, the memory usage scales better than \( O(N \log N) \), and kernel application remains efficient at \( O(N \log N) \) due to the GHWT transform.
+As \( N \) increases, both methods produce compressed representations with less memory usage than the randomly permuted one.
+The {\texttt{Butterfly}} factorization provides high-precision approximation while maintaining both memory usage and application complexity on the order of \( \mathcal{O}(N \log N) \).
+The \texttt{eGHWT} factorization is particularly effective in capturing this interaction structure by utilizing localized, data-adaptive wavelet-like bases.
+By hierarchically partitioning the rows and columns based on the kernel's behavior, this approach effectively organizes the interaction matrix into an $\mathcal{H}$-matrix framework.
+Under fixed precision, memory usage scales better than \( \mathcal{O}(N \log N) \), and the kernel application remains efficient at \( \mathcal{O}(N \log N) \) due to the \texttt{eGHWT} transform.